 This diagram sketches what happens if you increase the pressure without changing the reed aperture.
 (Warning: what happens in playing more loudly is usually more complicated than this, because higher blowing pressure tends to close the aperture, which tends to reduce the flow, and players simultaneously reduce the bite force which—see the previous graph—increases the flow.)
-Higher pressure moves the operating point to the right) and we also increase the range of pressure.
+Higher pressure moves the operating point to the right, and it also increases the range of pressure.
 This means that the (larger) section of the curve we use is no longer approximately linear.
 This produces an asymmetric oscillation.
 It is no longer a sine wave, so its spectrum has more higher harmonics.
 (Centre diagram.)
 Have a look at the spectra for different dynamic levels on the note A#3.
 Observe that the increase in the level of higher harmonics is much greater than that in the fundamental.

 When we blow hard enough (and even if we relax the bite), the reed will close for part of the part of the cycle when the pressure in the mouthpiece is low due to the standing wave inside the instrument.
 So the flow is zero for part of the cycle.
 The resultant waveform is 'clipped' on one side (diagram at right), and contains even more high harmonics.
-As well as making the timbre brighter, adding more harmonics makes the sound louder as well, because the higher harmonics fall in the frequency range where our hearing is most senstitive (See What is a decibel? for details).
+As well as making the timbre brighter, adding more harmonics makes the sound louder as well, because the higher harmonics fall in the frequency range where our hearing is most sensitive (See What is a decibel? for details).
 Conversely, playing in the linear range of this playing curve gives few high harmonics, so the minimum playing level of the clarinet can be very quiet indeed, a feature often used by composers.

 While talking about decibels, we should mention that spectra, including those on our clarinet site are usually shown on a decibel scale.
 This means that one notices easily on the spectrum a harmonic that is say 20 dB weaker than the fundamental, even though it has 10 times less pressure and 100 times less power.
 What is important is that your ear notices it too, because of the frequency dependence referred to above.
 However, it is much more difficult to notice the presence of harmonics if you look at the waveform.

 The clarinet is a 'closed' pipeThe clarinet is open at the far end or bell.
-But it is (almost) closed at the other end.
-For a sound wave, the tiny aperture between reed and mouthpiece---a much smaller cross section than the bore of the instrument---is enough to cause a reflection almost like that from a completely closed end.
+But it is (almost) closed at the other end by the reed.
+For a sound wave, the tiny aperture between reed and mouthpiece – a much smaller cross section than the bore of the instrument – is enough to cause a reflection almost like that from a completely closed end.
 The rest of the clarinet is approximately cylindrical.
 Of course there are a few irregularities in the bore (discussed later), and there's the bell, but if you take the bell off it doesn't make a huge difference to the sound of most notes.
 (In fact if you take the lower joint off as well as the bell, you still get a reasonable clarinet sound for the available ranges.)

 The behaviour of closed and open pipes are explained in Open vs closed pipes (Flutes vs clarinets), which gives more explanation of this animation.